 Strong candidates for the ELP will exhibit the following traits:

-- has the personal and professional aspiration to become a people-leader (manager/supervisor)
+- Has the personal and professional aspiration to become a people leader (manager/supervisor)

 - Has demonstrated leadership in informal ways (e.g., inspires others, takes initiative, leads projects, shows integrity, communicates effectively, has strong decision-making skills, is accountable, resilient and confident)